techbelle/the-little-mongodb-book/en/mongodb.markdown

 And, again use `find` to list the documents.
 Once we know a bit more, we'll discuss this interesting behavior of MongoDB, but hopefully you are starting to understand why the more traditional terminology wasn't a good fit.

 ## Mastering Selectors ##
 In addition to the six concepts we've explored, there's one practical aspect of MongoDB you need to have a good grasp of before moving to more advanced topics: query selectors or predicates.
 A MongoDB query predicate is like the `WHERE` clause of an SQL statement.
-As such, you use it when finding, counting, updating and removing documents from collections.
+As such, you use it when finding, counting, updating or removing documents from collections.
 A selector is a JSON object, the simplest of which is `{}` which matches all documents.
-If we wanted to find all female unicorns, we could use `{gender:'f'}`.
+If we want to find all female unicorns, we use `{gender:'f'}`.

 Before delving too deeply into selectors, let's set up some data to play with.
 First, remove what we've put so far in the `unicorns` collection via: `db.unicorns.remove({})`.
 Now, copy and paste following inserts to get some data we can play with: